Barrett’s Esophagus Treatment Options

 Endoscopic thermal ablation is an outpatient procedure that uses both laser and non-laser sources to thermally ablate the Barrett’s esophagus.
 Our center provides bipolar and monopolar electrocoagulation techniques to ablate tiny areas of Barrett’s that are not suitable for radiofrequency ablation or cryoablation.
 It is frequently used during routine follow-up procedures and can be performed with simple sedation.

 Argon plasma coagulation

 The Barrett’s Center also utilizes an Argon Plasma Coagulation (APC) system for treatment of Barrett’s esophagus (and watermelon stomach).
 APC system uses argon gas to deliver thermal plasma energy to the tissue adjacent to the probe.
-Electrical sparks are delivered at the tip of the probe ionizing the argon gas spraying the target tissue.
+Electrical sparks are delivered at the tip of the probe, ionizing the argon gas, spraying the target tissue.
 APC is a non-contact thermal method that has been used for control of bleeding in the GI tract.
-The APC has advantages of ease of application, quick treatment of multiple lesions or a wide area.
+The advantages of APC are ease of application and quick treatment of multiple lesions or a wide area.
 The pulsed APC Mode is a “smart” feature that auto-regulates, resulting in increased treatment confidence.
 APC is safe due to its limited depth of penetration, around 2-3 mm.